 was found a helpmeet for Steve, who was not fruitful,

 who did not multiply, who had no dominion over the earth.

 The reviewer considered this vision—humankind not separate from the nonhuman, narrative not founded upon conflict, love without dominance, production, or dominion—to be both “predictable” and “sheer boredom.”
 He also considered it hermetic, mechanical, having no reference to the empirical world.
 You’ll have to draw your own conclusions about that…

-…because this what my work does: in a short compass, and in the faith that light-hearted approach doesn’t have to mean lightweight, it explores the world literally and figuratively.
-It refuses to take for granted that the world just has to be the way a certain culture insists that it must.
+…because what this poem was doing is what most of my work does: in a short compass, and in the faith that a light-hearted approach doesn’t have to mean lightweight, it refuses to take for granted that the world just has to be the way a given culture insists that it must.
+It questions the pervasive assumption that nonhuman people aren’t people.
 It explores connections between systems which don’t always appear to be integrally connected, but are—like the ecosystems to which it keeps returning, the ones that sustain life in you, and the reviewer, and me, whether we choose to acknowledge that dependence or not.